yuameshi/hexo-theme-mdx/README.md

+﻿# WARNING: 🚧 Under construction 🚧

+This project is under development and might meet some bugs.
+Please use it with caution.

+If you find any bug, please open an issue.

-﻿You are reading English documentation.
+You are reading English documentation.

 [打开中文文档](./README.zh.md)